wp-plugins/slick-doc-it/readme.txt

 == Change-log ==
  = Version 1.0.5 Monday January 27nd, 2014 =
  * Fixed: New Settings Page UI for wp 3.8 update.
- * Fixed: Added ellipsis to post titles that show when clicking any of the main categorires.
+ * Fixed: Added ellipsis to post titles that show when clicking any of the main categories.

  = Version 1.0.4 Tuesday, January 2nd, 2014 =
  * Fixed: Menu Icon to work with new wp 3.8 dashboard.